 Moreover, in the European context, Hungarian society is among Europe’s most committed nations to individual freedom and tolerance.
 The reasons for this are rooted in our cultural traditions, in Christian freedom, in the struggle for national freedom, and a deep contempt for communism and communist tyranny.

 Hungary’s history, even more than most European nations, has been a struggle for freedom.
-In the last century, Hungary has had to fight off the Islamic Ottoman Turks, the Nazis, Soviet communists, globalist bureaucrats, and their media.
+Hungary has had to fight off the Islamic Ottoman Turks, the Nazis, Soviet communists, globalist bureaucrats, and their media in the last century.
 As a result, Hungarians will not sacrifice themselves to invaders or Marxists to change societal norms and customs. ,

 Mr. Wilders, Orbán and Eastern Europe: it is again a hot item today in the EU, with Mr. Rutte.
 On football fields, there are flags, also here in the Chamber, gay flags from the Green-Left because there is an anti-gay law.
 How serious is it then in that country?
 Geert Wilders: Yes, it’s obviously once again time for the politically correct leaders to bash Hungary and Orbán.
 And naturally anyone with common sense is for full rights and total equality when it comes to homosexuals or other people.
 But I can imagine when Mr. Rutte, with his big mouth, goes to Budapest or has an issue with Budapest or other Eastern European countries, that he won’t speak, for example, about the situation of homosexuals in the Netherlands.
 The Netherlands is a country, just like many Western countries, that has left the borders open for mass immigration for people from Islamic countries.
 We have a million Muslims, as you know.
 Often they carry standards and values with them when it comes to homosexuals, and women, and others, that are less positive, and so I say, if you are a homosexual in the Netherlands or Amsterdam, or other area, you walk down the street a lot less safely than in many East European countries, such as Hungary, where the mass immigration from Islamic lands, fortunately, has not taken place.
 So I often think homosexuals are better off pointing the finger at the Netherlands, than at a country like Hungary… and the rest of Eastern Europe, it is often now safer than in the Netherlands.
 I find it grotesque.
 Look at yourselves and take care of your own people in the Netherlands, homosexuals, and I and everyone who has common sense stand up for their safety and rights.
 Because of that, I go no other way.
 Look at yourself.
 That is what Rutte and they must do, and now they have said that Hungary should be out of the European Union, should disappear as far as he is concerned.
 I hope they get Netherlands out of the European Union, because we have only trouble with the European Union.
 The cost in sovereignty, and we have a prime minister, who, himself stirs up only wrong things during [unintelligible]… But it is true that what we call an anti-homo law is about homo-activism, which they have no wish for in schools and study materials, etc., the activist part of it, as I understand it.
 Yes, again, I don’t sit here with the intention [unintelligible] that you must do yourself,but the idea — the idea — that sexual upbringing is done in the family and not in the schools.
 Yes, I have that — I see no problems there, and in fact, that is what I think, in school, you must teach reading and writing, math and other things, you do yourself, cognitive skills, you do yourself, but things like political, sexual education, I think, for the most part, in fact, at home, in the family, and hopefully, there would be, like, in my family, complete equality as it pertains to people with a homosexual orientation, but it must take place within the family, and not at school, so as it pertains to minors.
 Yes, I don’t have any crazy idea, but again, they have to make their own laws there.
 Maybe there are things in it that are less free, but for me, we, with a raised finger… lecturing Hungary, while a homosexual is a lot safer there when he is on the streets than here in the Netherlands, where, as a result of Islamization and mass immigration, they are supposed to be happy when they walk hand-in-hand with each other kissing on the streets in some parts of the Netherlands that they, without being beaten, verbally abused, spat on, spat at, that they get home safely.
 So first look at yourself before lecturing others.
 That would be my response.
 And don’t take any of the commentary from our prime minister seriously.